-- In addition, this is an inhalation study.
+- 83 In addition, this is an inhalation study.
 Therefore, measurements of cobalt levels in the blood must be conducted immediately after the inhalation exposure in a standardised manner. - 2.6.
-Specification of the study design for the In vivo mammalian alkaline comet assay - 2.6.1.
-Specification of rat strain - You proposed testing in the rat. - According to the OECD TG 489, rats are the preferred species. - The aim of the testing strategy is to exclude local (port-of-entry) genotoxicity as a mode of action for the tumours observed in the carcinogenicity studies with cobalt sulphate and cobalt metal (1998; 1998; 2014).
-These studies were conducted in F344 (Fisher) rats. - Therefore, the study must be conducted using F344 (Fisher) rats. - In your comments on the draft decision, you agree to conduct the study in F344 (Fisher) rats. - However, you raise the issue that there may be problems with having an adequate historical control as many laboratories stopped using Fisher rats 10 years ago.
-To accommodate this and the variation in the Comet assay you propose to add more concurrent control animals in the study. - Normally, there are 5 animals in each control group of the OECD TG 489.
+Specification of the study design for the In vivo mammalian alkaline comet assay

+2.6.1.
+Specification of rat strain

+- 84 You proposed testing in the rat. - According to the OECD TG 489, rats are the preferred species. - 86 The aim of the testing strategy is to exclude local (port-of-entry) genotoxicity as a mode of action for the tumours observed in the carcinogenicity studies with cobalt sulphate and cobalt metal (1998; 1998; 2014).
+These studies were conducted in F344 (Fisher) rats. - 87 Therefore, the study must be conducted using F344 (Fisher) rats. - 88 In your comments on the draft decision, you agree to conduct the study in F344 (Fisher) rats. - 89 However, you raise the issue that there may be problems with having an adequate historical control as many laboratories stopped using Fisher rats 10 years ago.
+To accommodate this and the variation in the Comet assay you propose to add more concurrent control animals in the study. - 90 Normally, there are 5 animals in each control group of the OECD TG 489.
 However, the lack of adequate historical controls must be compensated by a higher number to ensure the reliability of the study.
 In this situation, the study results must be interpreted solely based on the concurrent controls.
 A reliable method to determine such number is the power calculation.
 Based on a preliminary assessment, considering the results of other comet assays, ECHA recommends using at least 15 control animals per control group must be included to facilitate the interpretation of the results.
-A higher number may be required under the power calculation on the basis of more detailed information that are available to a laboratory. - 2.6.2.
-Specification of the route of exposure - 91 You proposed testing by the inhalation route. - 92 According to the OECD TG 489, test substance is usually administered orally. - For the same reasons as explained in Section 2.5.2., the study must be performed with dispersion of cobalt sulphate as previously described by - 2.6.3.
-Specification of the study duration - According to the OECD TG 489, animals should be given daily treatments over 2 or more days and extended dose regimens, e.g. 28-day daily dosing are acceptable. - You have proposed a duration of 28 days for this study. - The test is proposed as part of a testing strategy.
-This strategy also includes a transgenic rodent somatic and germ cell gene mutation assays (OECD TG 488) to be conducted with the same substance. - 97 To facilitate interpretation of the results ECHA considers that the duration of both studies should be identical. - 98 According to the OECD TG 488, the study duration must be at least 28 days.
+A higher number may be required under the power calculation on the basis of more detailed information that are available to a laboratory.

+2.6.2.
+Specification of the route of exposure

+- 91 You proposed testing by the inhalation route. - 92 According to the OECD TG 489, test substance is usually administered orally. - 93 For the same reasons as explained in Section 2.5.2., the study must be performed with dispersion of cobalt sulphate as previously described by

+2.6.3.
+Specification of the dose-level setting

+- 94 The test is proposed as part of a testing strategy.
+This strategy also includes a Transgenic rodent somatic and germ cell gene mutation assays (OECD TG 488) to be conducted with the same substance. - 95 To facilitate interpretation of the results ECHA considers that the dose-levels setting in both studies must be identical. - 96 Therefore, the dose-levels tested in this study must meet the criteria outlined in paragraphs 36-39 of OECD TG 488 (2022). - 97 Based on the above, the dose-levels tested in this study must be identical to those tested in the OECD TG 488 (2022) also requested in this decision.